LunarPhobia/Real_world_project_CNE370/README.md

 sudo apt-get install python3-pymysql
 ```

-Go into the /Real_world_project_CNE370 and run the following to execute the python script
+Go into the /Real_world_project_CNE370 directory and run the following to execute the python script

 ```
 python3 Shard_query.py